eosfor/eosfor.github.io/_posts/2015-12-17-another-way-of-looking-for-objects-in-azure.md

 $h = $sub.SubscriptionId | Invoke-Parallel { Invoke-RestMethod -uri https://management.core.windows.net/$_/services/hostedservices -Method GET -Headers $headers }
 </pre>

 This works pretty fine and pretty fast.
-After that i run [get deployment](https://msdn.microsoft.com/en-us/library/azure/ee460804.aspx) to extract VMs data and store it into hashtable with a service name as a key.
-After this is completed i have a list of all VMs across all of subscriptions available to me.
+After that, I run [get deployment](https://msdn.microsoft.com/en-us/library/azure/ee460804.aspx) to extract VMs data and store it into hashtable with a service name as a key.
+After this is completed, I have a list of all VMs across all of subscriptions available to me.

 <pre class="brush: powershell;">
 $ht = [hashtable]::Synchronized(@{})